 “I think the rights and freedoms of Afghan women are not important for the rest of the international community and the world openly or secretly interacts or deals with the Taliban based on their interests and agenda,” laments Najiba Ayubi, former head of Killid Media in Kabul.
 Ayubi is a recipient of the prestigious Courage in Journalism Award in 2013 and is recognised as one of the hundred heroes of freedom by the RSF (Reporters Sans Frontiers) in 2014 for her work in the media.

 She was forced to leave the country she loved so dearly in 2021 when the Taliban started threateningly knocking on her residence door after they had stormed into Kabul.
 She now lives in the US and continues to champion the cause of her Afghan journalists and sisters from exile.
-Hundreds of women working in radio and television stations have lost their jobs and sit at home without any livelihood and are constantly under the threat of attacks from the Taliban regime for their previous work.
+Hundreds of women in radio and television stations have lost their jobs and sit at home without any livelihood and are constantly under the threat of attacks from the Taliban regime for their previous work.
 Dozens of women journalists have been assassinated along with male journalists who spoke truth to power.

 Women want equal say in decision-making

-One of the demands at the conference was that the international community should allocate resources to ensure justice for victims and establish clear standards for proper documentation for human rights violations against Afghan women.
+One of the demands at the conference was that the international community should allocate resources to ensure justice for victims and establish clear standards for proper documentation of human rights violations against Afghan women.

 “Participants called for the greater participation of Afghan women in leadership and decision-making processes related to prioritising and distributing of international humanitarian aid,” the resolution read and stressed that the aid should reach directly to women’s aid organisations from humanitarian aid agencies so it doesn’t get usurped by the Taliban and reaches the women beneficiaries directly.
 International aid has virtually dried up and those hit hardest are the women in the country.